vukrosic/hybrid-llm-mamba-transformer-research-3/README.md

-THIS REPO IS NOT USED IN ANY VIDEO OR FINISHED
+THIS REPO IS NOT USED IN ANY VIDEO OR FINISHED, just some random experiments I did, readme is not 100% accurate, you can use coding AI IDE and let it help you with this repo

 # 🚀 Hybrid Mamba-Transformer LLM Research